top of page

 Back to Salt Lake City

 Shortly after moving back to Utah, Donna had a serendipitous encounter with a corporate technology customer who happened to be a bass player.
 He mentioned that he was part of a Frank Zappa tribute band and that they were searching for a keyboard player and vocalist.
 Having been a fan of Zappa's music for years, Donna recalled a hilarious conversation she once had with Frank at a party after the Mothers of Invention performed at the Fox Theater in Atlanta.
-Excited by the opportunity, she eagerly jumped at the chance to play his music, knowing the challenge it posed.
+Excited by the opportunity, she eagerly jumped at the chance to play his music, knowing the challenges it posed.

 The Zappa tribute band, Chunga's Revenge, had been founded by Steve Auerbach, a talented musician and entrepreneur.
 Steve became a dear friend who extended numerous incredible musical opportunities to Donna over the years.
 The tribute band eventually toured with Ike Willis, Frank's singer and guitarist on over 25 Zappa albums from 1980 to 1993.
 It was a wild, fun, and unforgettable experience that Donna cherished.